Triangle

 Associate Professor, Faculty of Science

 Roger is a clinical academic pharmacist with a long-standing special interest in pain management.
 Prior to his appointment at the University of Nottingham, Roger was an anaesthesia and pain management directorate pharmacist at Nottingham University Hospitals NHS Trust.
 His research focuses on analgesic use and clinical outcomes.
-He was the inaugural Chair of the United Kingdom Clinical Pharmacy Association pain management group and is Vice President of the British Pain Society.
+He was the inaugural Chair of the United Kingdom Clinical Pharmacy Association pain management group and is President of the British Pain Society.

 Professor Donal McNally